rengongzhizang/algorithm_course/Algorithm_notes.md

 4. (Optional) deduplication

 ## DFS
-* Problems that DFS tring to solve: problems related to permutations of something
+* Problems that DFS tring to solve: problems related to permutations of something (ordinary time complexity O(2^n))

 Basic methods:
 * How many levels in the recursion tree, what meanings of which each layer represents (what does it store)?